geoffrey-wu/nsba2/README.md

-# NSBA
+# NSBA2

-The official Github repository for the [National Science Bowl Association](https://nsba.herokuapp.com) Website.
+The official Github repository for the [National Science Bowl Association 2](https://nsba2.herokuapp.com) Website.

+This is a copy of the NSBA repository.

 ## Website Structure